Welcome to Falmouth port, Jamaica!

 - Cornwall Beach

-In Montego Bay, you can visit an old Saint James Parish Church, Sam Sharpe Square filled with colorful houses with a monument to a British abolitionist, its narrow, cobbled streets, Montego Bay Craft Market, Old Jewish cemetery, golf clubs, and more!
+In Montego Bay, you can visit an old Saint James Parish Church and Sam Sharpe Square filled with colorful houses with a monument to a British abolitionist.
+Explore the town’s narrow, cobbled streets, shop at Montego Bay Craft Market, visit the Old Jewish cemetery, and check out the town’s golf clubs.

 7. Rose Hall Great House

-The 18th century Rose Hall Great House built on the 6.600-acre Rose Hall Plantation is one of the main Montego Bay attractions, preserving the memory of White Witch Annie Palmer who tortured countless slaves and murdered her three husbands on the property according to the legend.
+The 18th-century Rose Hall Great House was built on the 650-acre Rose Hall Plantation and is one of the main Montego Bay attractions.
+It preserves the memory of White Witch Annie Palmer who, according to the legend, tortured countless slaves and murdered her three husbands on the property.

 The Georgian mansion was restored and transformed into a history museum where you can learn about the island’s history and hear the haunted stories of the White Witch of Rose Hall.

-Rose Hall Great House is located a 20-minute ride from Montego Bay and 20 minutes drive from Falmouth.
+Rose Hall Great House is located a 20-minute ride from Montego Bay and 20 minute’s drive from Falmouth.
+Get more info on Rose Hall Great House’s official website

 8. Blue Hole